myoung7/on-the-map/README.md

 ## On The Map
 iOS app that posts user-generated location information to a shared map, pulling the locations of fellow Udacity Nanodegree students, with custom messages about themselves or their learning experience.

+Application is fully operational.
+Just import the project into Xcode.
+Supports iPhone and iPad.

 Features:
 - Navigate interactable map and see pins of Udacity Students' locations.
 - Save your own current location and even a related URL.